jdavis470/National-Firefighter-Registry/Final Delivery/Documentation/ProjectPlan.md

 Exit criteria: Language selection for project, database to use, alignment on intermediate data format for patient resource fields, and example patient resources.

 ### JSON Parser
-Activity name: Parse patient resource in JSON format and PUT to FHIR server.
+Activity name: Parse patient resource in both JSON and NDJSON format and PUT to FHIR server.
-Activity description: The JSON parser should be python code which accepts the FHIR patient resources in JSON format.
+Activity description: The JSON parser should be python code which accepts the FHIR patient resources in JSON and NDJSON format.
 This input comes in the form of a file with one or more patient resources, each representing a patient.
 This should be PUT to the FHIR server for validation.
 Entrance criteria: Example patient resources and alignment on format for intermediate data output.
 Exit criteria: Data in some intermediate format for use with DB population.
 Extracted data should match input in terms of semantics but be in the aligned intermediate format.